 At Bell Lomax Moreton Justine works with authors and illustrators to shape their work for submission to publishers.

 Paul is the Managing Director of Bell Lomax Moreton.
 He joined the agency in 2000 from Penguin Books, where he was Head of Children’s Book Sales.
 He’s interested in children’s books across all age ranges and narrative non-fiction, biography, sport, music and autobiography.
 He’s also interested in crime fiction and anything a bit weird and wonderful.

-Novels (Chapter Book, Middle Grade and Young Adult)
+Novels (Early Reader, Chapter Book, Middle Grade and Young Adult)

 Judge: Lauren Gardner